hacksparrow/apoc/README.md

 CREATE (n:ApocTest { name: 'Spain' }) RETURN n
 ```

-With respect to this ACF file, Apoc will look for a sibling directory named `includes` and a child directory named `extra` within it, and include the files specified in the ACF file.
+With respect to this ACF file, Apoc will look for a sibling directory named `includes` and a child directory named `extra` within `includes`, and include the files specified in the ACF file.

 ### Line breaks